 Location: Ambler, Pennsylvania

-The Broad Axe Tavern is located in an area that is often shrouded in a dense fog and surrounded by a heavy forest, this has led to many claims that the tavern is haunted.
-Its most well-known ghost is Rachel, who many claim was the daughter of one of the tavern’s owners.
-After being harassed by a group of drunken men, she locked herself in the bathroom to hide and was never seen again.
-Many customers say that Rachel still haunts the bathroom she ran into.
+The Broad Axe Tavern was located in an area that is often shrouded in a dense fog and surrounded by a heavy forest, this has led to many claims that the tavern was haunted.
+The most well-known ghost was Rachel, who many claim was the daughter of one of the tavern’s owners.

 1. White Horse Tavern